For the more information about natural sounds and night skies in the National Park Service, please visit http://www.nature.nps.gov/sound_night/.

 - Natural: conditions within the range of natural variability, not modified by the effects of humans intentionally or unintentionally

 - Undeveloped: "with the imprint of man's work substantially unnoticeable"

-- Solitude or a primitive and unconfined type of recreation: the opportunity for humans to experience these values, degraded by signs of modern civilization, encounters with others, or reminders that a developed society exists.
+- Solitude or a primitive and unconfined type of recreation: the opportunity for humans to experience these values, unaffected by signs of modern civilization, encounters with others, or reminders that a developed society exists.

 A view of the natural night sky and a landscape free of anthropogenic (human-caused) light contributes to all these qualities, but especially the "solitude or primitive and unconfined" quality of wilderness.
 In any culture where electricity is available, the wasteful use of outdoor light may become prevalent and an environmental problem.
 The distance from such outdoor lighting then becomes the factor determining whether or not anthropogenic light is present at night.
 It is therefore equal to the "remoteness" or distance from roads and towns.
 This implies that, without voluntary reductions or mitigations of wasteful outdoor lighting near their boundaries, wilderness areas must be large and contiguous to protect the view of the night sky, and the visitor must travel to the most remote places to experience pristine natural nighttime lightscape.